Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Torpedoed - 1941:

 Siremalm was on a voyage from Reykjavik to Halifax at the time, having departed on March 21 carrying, among other things, a bag of mail from the Army post office in Iceland.
 She had a crew of 25 Norwegians.
 Armament consisted of a 4" gun and 3 machine guns.
 At 02:30 GMT on the 23rd, when in the position given above, a loud noise was heard on the port side close to the ship.
 The officer on watch saw a splash in the water followed by a sharp contact on the port side amidships.
 All bilges were sounded and found to be dry but from the engine room it was reported that there was a big indent in the vicinity of the boiler room.
-The ship was shelled twenty minutes after what is referred to as "the collision with this submerged object", time given as 02:50 GMT, and she was hit once by a large shell and once by a small shell.
+The ship was shelled twenty minutes after what is referred to as "the collision with this submerged object", time is given as 02:50 GMT, and she was hit once by a large shell and once by a small shell.

-At the beginning of June-1941, she joined the Sydney, C.B.-U.K. Convoy SC 33, steel and lumber for London.
+From New York, she proceeded to Sydney, C.B. and at the beginning of June-1941, she joined Convoy SC 33, steel and lumber for London.

 Related external link: